kunalm8470/efcore-keyset-pagination/README.md

 1. Run the console application `GenerateBulkFakeStudents` and copy the CSV file generated in the `bin > debug > net6.0` directory.

-2. Copy the generated CSV into some shared directory like `C:\Temp`.
+2. Paste the generated CSV into some shared directory like `C:\Temp`.

 3. Open SSMS and point to the `StudentsDbKeysetPagination` database and open up a new query window.